 Fused bamboo beams and panels from Dasso have outstanding structural qualities for outdoor use.

-Is it stronger than steel?
+Is Iron Bamboo really stronger than steel?

 The tensile strength of bamboo will vary depending on a variety of factors.
 Of course, the choice of species will be pivotal.
 The ones listed in this article, naturally, are among the strongest.
 But other bamboo species can be pretty flimsy.
-The growing conditions, especially the climate and the availability of water can have an enormous impact on the wall thickness and the fiber density.
+The growing conditions, especially the climate and the availability of water, can have an enormous impact on the wall thickness and the fiber density.

 The orientation of the bamboo culms will also make a drastic difference.
 Vertically, from end to end, bamboo poles are extraordinarily strong.
 Laid down horizontally, however, their weight-bearing capacity is more limited.
 The strongest points will be at the nodal joints, where the bamboo is solid.
 So the length of the internodes will play another factor.
-And solid bamboo varieties like Chusquea and Tam Vong, have their own definitive advantages.
+And solid bamboo varieties, like Chusquea and Tam Vong, have their own definitive advantages.

 Smart bamboo engineering construction